stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 We offer 2 types:

-1. **referral partner** (which can be anyone, including employees of clients) - 10% of SaaS fees, for the first 18 months on clients they referrer
+1. **referral partner** (which can be anyone, including employees of clients) - 10% of SaaS fees for the first 18 months on clients they referrer
 2. **business partner** (by invitation) - 10% of SaaS fees for life, plus 10% for life from the clients of business partners they introduce

 We are also working on an **equity partner** model, which you can read about [here](http://bit.ly/make-money-referring-stratapp "make money referring #stratapp").